BrainhackMTL/school2019/assets/week4/presentation-grading.md

 ## Use of open-science best practices (1-3)

-Expectation: the project uses adequate tools and follow open-science best practices learnt during week 1, or provides a convincing reason to not use them.
+Expectation: the project uses 3 open-science tools learnt during week 1, or provides a convincing reason to not use them.
+The 3 tools may be selected in the following list, but other relevant tools will be accepted too.

+* Git
+* GitHub
+* Containers
+* Python
+* BIDS
+* Jupyter notebooks
+* Binder

 ## Skills and technologies learnt (1-3)

-Expectation: the project uses skills or technologies learnt by the student during the school, through formal presentations or informal interactions.
+Expectation: the project uses 1 skill, method or technology learnt by the student during the school, through formal presentations or informal interactions.
+The skill, method or technology may be selected in the following list, but other relevant ones will be accepted too.

+* Machine learning
+* Multivariate statistics and matrix factorizations
+* Estimation of connectivity
+* High-performance computing
+* DataLad

 ## Project relevance (1-3)